 The special meet and greet was the young ball girl Tia Carter who tossed the coin at the ladies final.
 Tia Carter represented the RAF Benevolent Fund.
 Tia’s parents Wayne and Joyce both served in the Royal Air Force.
 Her mother sadly passed away last year.
 The RAF Benevolent Fund’s flagship youth support scheme, Airplay, has been a great support to Tia as she comes to terms with the loss of her mother.

 Duchess of Cambridge arriving at the royal box.

-Duchess of Cambridge took seat in the front row of the royal box alongside the President of AELTC, his wife and Meghan Markle.
+Duchess of Cambridge took a seat in the front row of the royal box alongside the President of AELTC, his wife and Meghan Markle.

 The women’s finale was played between Tennis champion Serena Williams and German tennis player Angelique Kerber.
-Kerber won the 2016 Australian and the 2016 US Open.
+Kerber won 2016 Australian and the 2016 US Open.
 She has also won an Olympic silver medal while representing Germany at the 2016 summer games.
-It was second time Kerber and Williams were playing the Wimbledon.
+It was the second time Kerber and Williams were playing the Wimbledon.
 They played against each other in 2016 also when Serena Williams won the championship.

-After the match Duchess of Cambridge met the new Wimbledon Champion.
+After the match, Duchess of Cambridge met the new Wimbledon Champion.

 Coming to the sartorial details, the glowing Duchess of Cambridge looked extremely lovely in bespoke Jenny Packham dress.
 Motherhood definitely suits Kate as she was looking radiant and extremely happy.

-The white dress having tennis ball print features short sleeves with ruffle detailing at the neckline and waistline with fitted silhouette.
+The white dress having tennis ball print features short sleeves with ruffle detailing at the neckline and waistline with a fitted silhouette.

 A closer look at the print.

-Kate chose her trusty Gianvito Rossi praline suede pumps once again.
+Catherine chose her trusty Gianvito Rossi praline suede pumps once again.